What is Clinical Pilates?

 Centering activates the supportive core.
 The controlled movements activate the strength core and the movements incorporate actions of the extremities which facilitates an effective method of core strengthening.

-Alongside functional core strengthening, Clinical Pilates exercises also follow the APPI (Australian Physiotherapy & Pilates Institute) principles which include:-
+Alongside functional core strengthening, Pilates exercises also follow the APPI (Australian Physiotherapy & Pilates Institute) principles which include:-

 - Flowing movement

 These are all aspects which make Clinical Pilates a valuable method of strengthening.

 Every exercise in the Clinical Pilates repertoire has a particular movement focus.
 For example, some exercises focus on controlled strength, rotary stability, abdominal strengthening, gluteal strengthening or limb dissociation.
 These concentrated movements are the foundation of early stage rehabilitation from hip injury or surgery, allowing Physiotherapists to prescribe patient-centred, individualised Pilates exercises.
 Those who have suffered from a hip injury from a fall in Texas may find the services of a hip injury lawyer San Antonio useful in helping with a personal injury case.

 Basic level Clinical Pilates exercises are often included in a thorough Physiotherapy assessment.
 These movements allow Physiotherapists to identify biomechanical imbalances and movement dysfunction.
 This facilitates the prescription of specific exercises to correct movement dysfunction and reduce hip symptoms to aid recovery.

 Clinical Pilates can also help to prevent hip injury. . .

 Commonly Clinical Pilates is used as a rehabilitation method in Physiotherapy for hip pain, hip dysfunction or following hip surgery.
 However, it is also a popular and effective method of injury prevention or prehabilitation.